kunwarshivam1971/Web-Developement/README.md

-🌐 Web Development Repository
+# 🌐 Web Development Practicals

-📖 About
+## 📖 About
-This repository contains web development projects and practice files created to learn and improve front-end development skills.
+This repository contains **web development practicals and practice files** created to learn and improve front-end development skills.
-​
-It includes exercises using HTML, CSS, and JavaScript, focusing on layout, styling, DOM manipulation, and user interaction.
+Each file focuses on a specific concept such as layout design, styling, DOM manipulation, events, and user interaction.

-​
+---

-🧠 Technologies Used
+## 🧠 Technologies Used
-HTML5
+- HTML5

-CSS3
+- CSS3

-JavaScript
+- JavaScript

-DOM Manipulation
+- DOM Manipulation

-Browser Events
+- Browser Events

-​
+---

-📂 Repository Structure
+## 📂 Repository Structure (Units & Files)

-File names follow a unit-based naming pattern:
+File names follow a **unit-based pattern**:

-practical1.*.html → Files related to Unit 1 (basic HTML/CSS/JS concepts).

-practical2.*.html → Files related to Unit 2 (forms, validation, basic JS logic).

-practical3.*.html → Files related to Unit 3 (DOM manipulation, events, dynamic content).

-practical4.*.html → Files related to Unit 4 (advanced DOM, canvas, interactivity).

-This makes it easy to find all practicals for a specific unit by checking the file name prefix.
+### 🧩 Unit 1 – Basics
+- Files named like: `practical1.something.html`
+- Covers: basic HTML structure, text, links, images, simple CSS.

+### 🎨 Unit 2 – Forms & Styling
+- Files named like: `practical2.something.html`
+- Covers: HTML forms, basic validation, CSS styling, simple layouts.

+### ⚙️ Unit 3 – DOM & Events
+- Files named like: `practical3.something.html`
+- Covers: DOM manipulation, event handling, dynamic content with JavaScript.

+### 🎮 Unit 4 – Advanced Interaction
+- Files named like: `practical4.something.html`
+- Covers: advanced DOM operations, canvas drawings, interactive UI elements.

+---

+## 🚀 How to Use This Repo
+1. Open any `practicalX.something.html` file in a browser.
+2. Study the code to understand the concept for that unit.
+3. Modify and experiment to strengthen your JavaScript and front-end skills.